-- c) A climber achieving the Top Hold on their fifth attempt will score 24.6. - 2.2.12 At any point during a round, a competitor's score will be the sum of their highest scoring attempt on each boulder.
+- c) A climber achieving the Top Hold on their fifth attempt will score 24.6. - 2.2.12 At any point during a round, a competitor's score will be the sum of the points awarded to the competitor for all the boulders on which the competitor has made attempts.